 Electrocution accidents are the third-leading cause of death among construction workers, according to the Occupational Safety and Health Administration (OSHA).
 Additionally, there are thousands more that do survive but suffer significant injuries.
-At Greenberg & Ruby, LLP, their workplace electrocution attorneys understand the seriousness of electrocution injuries and are committed to helping victims or their families pursue full justice and maximum compensation.
+At Greenberg & Ruby Injury Attorneys, APC, their workplace electrocution attorneys understand the seriousness of electrocution injuries and are committed to helping victims or their families pursue full justice and maximum compensation.
 Reach them through their contact form or by calling (323) 782-0535 to find out your legal options in a free case evaluation today.

 - Their injury lawyers conduct thorough investigations into electrocution accident cases.

 - They are caring with their clients and relentless with insurance companies.

 - They have secured more than $30M over the last 10 years alone.

 - They skillfully handle negotiations and deal with any unexpected legal hurdles

 - They provide their services on contingency.
 Meaning if you don't win, you don't pay.